22 Most Beautiful Lakes in Quebec

 20. Lake Saint Pierre

 Lake Saint Pierre is a widening of the Saint Lawrence River.
 It is known for its rich biodiversity.
-In the wetlands, you can find over 290 species of birds, 90 species of fish, and 27 species of rare plants here.
-Lake Saint Pierre is a significant stopping point for migrating birds – especially herons – you will see more here than anywhere in North America!
+In the wetlands, you can find over 290 species of birds, 90 species of fish, and 500 species of plants.
+Lake Saint Pierre is a significant stopping point for migrating birds, especially herons.

 The shallow waters are ideal for swimming, boating, and fishing.
 The lake is also popular for windsurfing and kiteboarding, thanks to the gushing winds.